-Nelllie Nganpa Coulthard was born in the far eastern desert near Oodnadatta.
-Her father worked as a shepherd at the remote Wintinna Homestead Station.
-Coulthard spent her childhood supporting her father to herd sheep alongside her mother and siblings, the family would spend weeks in the bush caring for the sheep.
-They would muster them for shearing and bundle the wool in exchange for rations.
-Coulthard spent all of her days out bush, surrounded by the beautiful and diverse plant life of the central desert.
-Of all the native gums and flowers, her favourite is the yellow Acacia Murrayana Wattle which she relishly depicts in her paintings.
+Nellie Nganpa Coulthard's distinctive paintings depict the Acacia Murayama Wattle, a native tree found in the central deserts of South Australia.
+Coulthard was born near Oodnadatta where her father worked as a shepherd at the remote Wintinna Homestead Station.
+Coulthard spent her childhood supporting her father to herd sheep out bush where she was surrounded by the beautiful and diverse flora and fauna of the central and eastern deserts.
+Of all the native gums and flowers, her favourite is the yellow Acacia Murrayana Wattle which has become a signature motif of her practice today.

-When she moved with her family to the newly formed community of Indulkana, Nellie became one of the first school teachers, running lessons for Anangu children from a large wiltja (hand-built shelter) on the banks of the Iwantja Creek, before turning to painting in the early 1990’s.
+Coulthard moved with her family to the newly formed community of Indulkana in the Anangu Pitjantjatjara Yankunytjatjara Lands of South Australia where she became one of the first schoolteachers, running lessons for Anangu children from a large wiltja (hand-built shelter) on the banks of the Iwantja Creek, before commencing her artistic practice in the early 1990’s.

-In 2021 Coulthard presented new work at Alcaston Gallery in the exhibition Nganana Mukurikula Paintamilani - We Love To Paint.
+In 2021 Coulthard presented her first solo exhibition at Alcaston Gallery in Melbourne, Nganana Mukurikula Paintamilani – We Love to Paint!.